KevinITS-site/KevinITS-site.github.io/another-page.md

 <a href="https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068">https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068</a> --> Object <br>
 </p>

+Following this preliminary phase, we have decided to focus more specifically on two of his paintings that appeared in need of further enrichment.
+Consequently, the next two sections will be devoted to the methodology, results and analysis of “Cristo Morto” and “San Giorgio e il drago”.

 <h2 id="meinsektion"></h2>
 <div id="specific-section"><a name="custom-anchor"></a>
 <h4 style="color:blue ; font-weight: bold">3.
 Cristo Morto, Andrea Mantegna</h4></div>

-Following this preliminary phase, we have decided to focus more specifically on two of his paintings that appeared in need of further enrichment.
-Consequently, the next two sections will be devoted to the methodology, results and analysis of “Cristo Morto” and “San Giorgio e il drago”.
+Since, from our previous query, we already knew that there was an entity in ArCo representing this artwork, our first step was identifying what ArCo already held about this specific entity.
+In order to do so, we checked what properties/values were associated with it by means of the following query:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX arco: <https://w3id.org/arco/ontology/arco/> <br>